microsoft/ELL/docs/tutorials/Setting-up-your-Raspberry-Pi.md

 Remember to run `source activate py34` each time you start a new terminal window.

 * **[OpenCV](http://opencv.org/)**
- is a computer vision library that makes it possible to read images from a camera, resize them, and prepare them for processing by ELL.
+ is a computer vision library that makes it easy to read images from a camera, resize them, and prepare them for processing by ELL.
 To install OpenCV, type the following.
 ```shell
 conda install -c microsoft-ell opencv -y
 ```

-* **C++ OpenCV SDK** To run the C++ tutorials, you also need the C++ OpenCV SDK, which you can install on your Raspberry Pi using the following command.
+* **C++ OpenCV SDK** If you intend to run the C++ tutorials, you also need the C++ OpenCV SDK, which you can install on your Raspberry Pi using the following command.
 ```shell
 sudo apt-get install -y libopencv-dev
 ```